Skip to main content

 Consistent laboratory monitoring is the dialogue that sustains the biological partnership, translating subjective feelings into objective, actionable data.

 For individuals utilizing Growth Hormone Peptide Therapy, such as Ipamorelin/CJC-1295, the primary monitoring marker is Insulin-Like Growth Factor 1 (IGF-1).
-This serves as a proxy for activity.
+This serves as a proxy for growth hormone activity.
 The goal is to elevate IGF-1 to a youthful, optimal range without pushing it to excessive levels.
 Additionally, markers of glucose metabolism, like fasting glucose and HbA1c, are monitored, as growth hormone can influence insulin sensitivity.

 Long-term adherence to these protocols is an exercise in consistency and communication.
 It involves: